AnatoliiChub/PetSafeBrands/README.md

 ### MVVM Architecture
 I've used MVVM architecture for the app.
 Since Viewmodel does not have any reference to View it will be easy to test it.
-I tried to follow 2 key princiiples.
+I tried to follow 2 key principles.
 - **State Management**: The ViewModel has only one public field responsible for the state, which is typically a `StateFlow` object(single source of truth).
 - **Event Handling**: The ViewModel has only one public method for consuming events, ensuring a unidirectional data flow [Unidirectional data flow](https://developer.android.com/develop/ui/compose/architecture#udf-compose) pattern.
 This method processes user actions and updates the state accordingly.
 I've used use cases to extract and structurize business logic.